 Innovation Sprint was originally based on the elements of Design Thinking, so they both share similarities in the stages of ideation, prototyping and testing.

 What are the differences?

 Another key difference is the time constraint.
-Innovation Sprint has a set time constraint of 4-5 days and has little room for flexibility.
+Unlike Design Thinking, Innovation Sprint has a set time constraint of 4-5 days and has little room for flexibility.
 It is designed to keep the momentum going and guarantee results by the end of the week.
-Momentum is often lost through countless hours, weeks, months spent on not delivering.